I’m rounding the corner to the start of my first solo trip abroad and my life has been such a roller coaster.

-The following day, in the midst of studying, I received tragic news that my great-uncle had passed away (as in my grandfather’s brother.)
+The following day, in the midst of studying, I received the tragic news that my great-uncle had passed away (as in my grandfather’s brother.)
 Our family is mourning the loss of a great man.
 Loss of our loved ones is far from an easy thing to cope with and it is during these times that we come together both in sorrow and to celebrate the lives of the people we love.
-His funeral arrangements happened to fall at the same day as my FINRA exam so I needed to quickly make some adjustments so I could be with my family.
+His funeral arrangements happened to fall on the same day as my FINRA exam so I needed to quickly make some adjustments so I could be with my family.
 I urgently began to make calls to reschedule… until I realized, I could not.
 There were no more time slots available on such short notice until after I’ve already left the U.S.A.

 With the whole licensing process changing October 1st, all of the testing centers are swamped with people trying to take the Series 6 ASAP!

 Pushing it back an hour was the best I could do.
 Also, I was scheduled to teach six VIPKID classes this morning.
-I cancelled three of the six so I could attend the morning mass.
-When I contacted VIPKID to explain the reasoning for my cancellations, I was notified by their support team that because the relationship to the family member who passed was not my “immediate family” they could not fully excuse my cancellations and I would be fined for each class I cancelled.
+I canceled three of the six so I could attend the morning mass.
+When I contacted VIPKID to explain the reasoning for my cancellations, I was notified by their support team that because the relationship to the family member who passed was not my “immediate family” they could not fully excuse my cancellations and I would be fined for each class I canceled.
 I’m not sure I agree with the rationale there but it is what it is, I guess.

 Teaching Without a Voice

 Cancelling those classes was a blessing in disguise because now I have no voice.
 I could barely speak when I woke up and when I tried to, very little noise came out.
 You had to see me trying to teach English without a voice for the three classes I didn’t cancel.
 The lessons were pitiful.
 I actually felt bad for the students and their parents.
-It is during times like these that I think VIPKID should have a new protocol for teachers who cannot teach during last minute emergencies.
-I’d rather cancel a class (penalty free) and let my students have a different teacher who isn’t sick/upset/rushing rather than trying to still teach while not fully-present so not to be penalized and fearing termination from their job.
+It is during times like these that I think VIPKID should have a new protocol for teachers who cannot teach during last-minute emergencies.
+I’d rather cancel a class (penalty-free) and let my students have a different teacher who isn’t sick/upset/rushing rather than trying to still teach while not fully-present so as not to be penalized and fearing termination from their job.